 There is just something about the unhurried feel of Elkhart County’s wide open spaces.
-May is National Bike Month and with a long weekend and warmer weather ahead, it’s time to bust out the bike on these great trails in #INElkhartCo.
+It's always a great time to bike on these great trails in #INElkhartCo.

 Pumpkinvine Nature Trail